fabacab/tumblr-crosspostr/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Tumblr Crosspostr cross-posts your published WordPress entries to Tumblr.
-All you need is a Tumblr account.
-Changes you make to your WordPress posts are reflected in your Tumblr posts.
+Changes to your WordPress posts are reflected in your Tumblr posts.

 == Description ==